iggy-smart/voice-alt/female-voice-en.md

 # Intro
-This self-teaching guide helps AMABs have female voice after puberty period.
-Only exercises.
-Guide based on SMART criteria (Almost all chapters).
+This self-teaching guide is designed to help individuals who were assigned male at birth (AMAB) develop a female-sounding voice after the puberty period using exercises.
+It is not harmful and is based on the SMART criteria (with almost all chapters meeting this standard).
+The guide is a work in progress.

 ## Our goals
-We gather all best in one place.
-Trying to give one step-by-step guide with voice examples with definiton of done for every step.
+We (the authors) have gathered all the best in one place.
+Trying to provide a step-by-step guide with voice examples, including a definition of "done" for every step.

 ## Key guide components
 For every aspect: